at-manos/flipper-swdocs/docs/your-first-program/gui-other.md

 With our game state now able to encode the information we need, and the main signature set up, let's start working with the `gui` service.

 First, let's start off by including the header, `gui/gui.h`.
-This will give us tools for interfacing with the screen that are very easy to use.
+This will give us easy tools for interfacing with the screen.
 ```c
 #include <gui/gui.h>
 // -snip-